 Bio- Amanda Jones

 With over 20 years experience, Amanda ensures that her work is evidence based and trauma informed.
-Her training has included therapeutic approaches such as Cognitive Behavioural Therapy (CBT) and Dialectical Behavioural Therapy (DBT).
+Her training has included therapeutic approaches such as Cognitive Behavioural Therapy (CBT), Dialectical Behavioural Therapy (DBT) and Eye Movement Desensitisation Reprocessing (EMDR).
 She has also completed training through InsideOut, the Eating disorders clinic at Sydney University.

 Amanda is a member of the Australian Association of Social work and the Australian Association of Gerontology.